BioComSoftware/TeramyydDuel/Docs/MULTI_CREW_ANCHOR_SETUP.md

 - **World anchor prefab (Prefab asset reference)**: build a small prefab that has the default local position, rotation, and any helper visuals you need so crew always spawn facing the proper heading (e.g., author `Assets/Prefabs/CrewAnchors/CrewWorldAnchor.prefab`).
 Every instance of this prefab will be cloned per crew slot.
 - **HUD anchor prefab (Prefab asset reference)**: create a prefab with a `RectTransform` and any guide sprites (e.g., `Assets/Prefabs/CrewAnchors/CrewHudAnchor.prefab`).
 The runtime copies its anchored position/size so every station shares a consistent look.
 - If either prefab is left empty the builder will create plain transforms centered on the parent.
+- **Crew requirement source**: weapon/engine prefabs now declare their staffing needs through a `CrewStationRequirementProfile` component (automatically present on the cannon prefab via `Cannon`'s `[RequireComponent]`).
+The builder reads `CrewStation.MaximumCrewAllowed`, so as soon as the weapon mounts and pushes its requirement profile into the station the HUD/world anchor counts update automatically.
+No more editing mount-level “Default Crew” numbers.

 ### 5. Linking to CrewRuntimeSpawner